ARISE-Initiative/robosuite/README.md

 ![gallery of_environments](docs/images/gallery.png)

-**robosuite** is a robotic simulation library powered by the [MuJoCo physics engine](http://mujoco.org/) for accessible and reproducible robot learning research.
-The current release focuses on robot manipulation. **robosuite** is part of the broader Advancing Robot Intelligence through Simulated Environments (ARISE) Initiative.
+**robosuite** is a simulation framework powered by the [MuJoCo](http://mujoco.org/) physics engine for robot learning.
+It also offers a suite of benchmark environments for reproducible research.
+The current release (v1.0) features manipulation tasks with feature supports of procedural generation, advanced controllers, teleoperation, etc. This project is part of the broader [Advancing Robot Intelligence through Simulated Environments (ARISE) Initiative](https://github.com/ARISE-Initiative), with the aim of lowering the barriers of entry for cutting-edge research at the intersection of AI and Robotics.

 Data-driven algorithms, such as reinforcement learning and imitation learning, provide a powerful and generic tool in robotics.
 These learning paradigms, fueled by new advances in deep learning, have achieved some exciting successes in a variety of robot control problems.
 However, the challenges of reproducibility and the limited accessibility of robot hardware (especially during a pandemic) have impaired research progress.
 The overarching goal of **robosuite** is to provide researchers with: